Alex Alvarez

 (Projects, research, apps, and sundries)

-Why do Americans vote against their own self-interest?
+How does the brain calculate visual saliency?
+Why do we sometimes vote against our economic self-interest?
+How did eyes evolve?
+Can we evolve fashion?
 Are LLMs conscious?
 Can we make a virtual real estate social media app?
+Is spectral bias correlated to saddle point drops in the loss landscape?
+Can we evolve sounds?
+How does delay affect complex systems?
+How does the brain compute physical reasoning?
 Why are research papers so hard to read?
 Can AI emulate professors?
 Why can't I find a website to interactively visualize distribution parameters?
 How can an algorithm evolve?
 How do you make a SaaS product for fast food chains?
 What does the C. Ellegans connectome look like on a 3d plane?